giornetta/gopapageno/README.md

 To run a parser, execute the generated `main.pg.go` files with the command-line flags detailed in the [Installing and running the tool section](#installing-and-running-the-tool).

 Example folders also contain a `benchmark_test.go` benchmark file that can be executed to run benchmarks specific to that parsing algorithm and grammar.
-Two benchmarks named `BenchmarkParse` and `BenchmarkParseOnly` are defined: the first benchmarks the entire lexing and parsing process, the second one only considers the parsing stage.
+Two benchmarks named `BenchmarkParse` and `BenchmarkParseOnly` are defined: the first considers the entire lexing and parsing process, the second one only considers the parsing stage.

 ## Authors and Contributors